enricopolanski/functional-programming/README.md

   )
 ```

-**Excursus**.
+**Digression**.
 As you can notice, using `chain` when it is required to maintain a scope leads to verbose code.
-In languages that support monadic stile natively there is often syntax support that goes by the name of "do notation" which eases this kind of situations.
+In languages that support monadic style natively there is often syntax support that goes by the name of "do notation" which eases this kind of situations.

 Let's see a Haskell example